spectrocloud/librarium/content/docs/04-clusters/02-data-center/03-vmware.md

 <br />

-- vSphere version 7.0 or above. vSphere 6.7 is supported but we do not recommended, as it reached end of general support in 2022.
+- vSphere version 7.0 or above. vSphere 6.7 is supported but we do not recommend it, as it reached end of general support in 2022.

 - A Resource Pool configured across the hosts onto which the workload clusters will be provisioned.
-Every host in the Resource Pool will need access to shared storage, such as vSAN, to be able to make use of high-availability(HA) control planes.
+Every host in the Resource Pool will need access to shared storage, such as vSAN, to be able to make use of high-availability (HA) control planes.

 - Network Time Protocol (NTP) configured on each ESXi host.